fsi-tue/sommerfest-bestellsystem/README.md

 ## How To Use

-Once you have started the Docker container using the provided tools and commands below you will need to navigate to <http://localhost:8000>.
+Once you have started the Docker container using the provided tools and commands below, you will need to navigate to <http://localhost:8000>.

 ### Dependencies